isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution409.md

 ---
-title: Online Ordering & Payment System Version 0.9
+title: iREP Security System Version 3 - Package (Mobile Patrol & Incident Management with 5 Body Worn Camera)
 permalink: /productivity-solutions-grant/solutionrepo/solution409
 ---

 ### Description

-The Online Ordering & Payment System allows F&B enterprises to enable digital online ordering and comprehensive functionalities to automate and perform online sales transactions.
-It enables F&B outlets to allow their customers to order on-site, takeout or delivery on an online platform.
+iREP Security is a mobile reporting, maintenance tracking and monitoring system which use GPS trackers and Live Image Captures to enable investigating officers and guards to write incident reports on sites, take attendance of guards and managing visitor visiting the premises.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Annex_3_Firstcom_FoodServices.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Gabkotech_MnP_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria